 According to Safe Work NSW: "Employers or businesses, or anyone who falls under the definition of a ‘person conducting a business or undertaking’ (a PCBU), has legal obligations under work health and safety (WHS) laws."

 Put simply, if accidents happen in your business, to any of your staff, that’s bad news for you.
 We’re talking about lots of work hours lost, which translate to negative productivity.
 What’s worse: We’re talking about big amounts of dollars you might spend on claims and legal obligations.

 The good news: Slips, trips and falls are 100% preventable!
 It’s all about education and proper implementation of safety measures.

 Check out this infographic on how you can prevent slips, trips and falls in your workplace.

 Protect your workforce from costly accidents.
 Inquire about anti-slip solutions today

 How to prevent slips, trips and falls in the workplace

 EDUCATE your business about the importance of occupational safety:

-On the management level: Design safety procedures and conduct training to educate your workers on how to “recognize and avoid” slip, trip and fall hazards.
-Make sure to provide the proper personal protective equipment (PPE) that they need for the job.
+At the management level: Design safety procedures and conduct training to educate your workers on how to “recognize and avoid” slip, trip and fall hazards.
+Make sure to provide the proper personal protective equipment (PPE) they need for the job.

 Consult or hire a safety officer, where relevant or as required by law (depending on your business size or industry).